tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

     memory_cards=nil>
 ```

-While this is equivalent to specifying the `frame_size` and `manufacturer` attributes directly, with well-named traits you can quickly see what is being set without the need to specify every attribute.
+While this is equivalent to specifying the `frame_size` and `manufacturer` attributes directly, with well-named traits you can quickly see what is being set without specifying every attribute.
 The ability to mix-and-match traits also makes it easy for us to build up more varied combinations in our tests.

 ```ruby
 describe '#search' do